 These critters go by lots of names, but “spider cricket” is one of the most common because they resemble spiders.
+Their officical name is Rhaphidophoridae.
 They’re also known as “criders,” “sprikets,” “cave weta,” “cave crickets,” “camelback crickets,” or “camel crickets.”
 And because they look so much like spiders, they’re definitely scary to anyone who’s not a fan.

 Worse, they often congregate in large groups, which can make for a terrifying sight if you happen to enter a place where a few are roaming around.
 But these bugs, even if they are creepy and crawly, are for the most part harmless.
-However, you don’t want them in your home.
+However, you don’t want them in your home because of the damage they can do.

 What Do Spider Crickets Look Like?